kris3713/UltimateBTTrackersList/README.md

 # UltimateTrackerLisrt
-A combination of various tracker lists all into one file.
+A combination of various tracker lists all into tracker list file.